NHSDigital/electronic-prescription-service-api/ci/README.md

 ```
 poetry shell
-source nrlf.sh
+source prescriptions.sh
 pre-commit install
 ```

-Furthermore, prior to running `nrlf aws login` any time you need to ensure that you've logged out of any previous sessions:
+Furthermore, prior to running `prescriptions aws login` any time you need to ensure that you've logged out of any previous sessions:

 ```
-nrlf aws reset-creds
+prescriptions aws reset-creds
 ```

 # Github OpenID Thumbprint